So you think you know all about the plague?

 Plague bacteria make fleas vomit

-In the western U.S., all sorts of rodents can carry the plague, including chipmunks, squirrels and prairie dogs.
+In the Western U.S., all sorts of rodents can carry the plague, including chipmunks, squirrels and prairie dogs.
 And they can transmit the bacteria to humans through bites and scratches.
-(When I was in college in Pasadena back in the early 1990s, a classmate caught the plague from a squirrel she was feeding.).
+(When I was in college in Pasadena, Calif., back in the early 1990s, a classmate caught the plague from a squirrel she was feeding.)

 But most of the time, rodents — and often people — catch Y. pestis from a flea bite.
 And scientists now have a detailed understanding of how the flea transmits the bacteria during this bite.

-When a flea itself is infected, the plague bacteria lives inside the insect's gut.
-There, the bacteria create this gooey, sticky material, called a biofilm.
+When a flea itself is infected, the plague bacteria live inside the insect's gut.
+There, the bacteria create a gooey, sticky material, called a biofilm.
 This film forms a little plug in the flea's throat, making it hard for the insect to swallow.
-So when the flea bites an animal, instead of swallowing the animal's blood, the flea essentially vomits the biofilm - and the plague bacteria – into the animal's blood.
+So when the flea bites an animal, instead of swallowing the animal's blood, the flea essentially vomits the biofilm — along with the plague bacteria — into the animal's blood.

-The idea of isolating, or quarantining, sick people dates back at least to 3,000 years.
-The book of Leviticus in the Bible mentions how to isolate people with leprosy.
+The idea of isolating, or quarantining, sick people dates back at least 3,000 years.
+The Book of Leviticus in the Bible mentions how to isolate people with leprosy.

 But the word "quarantine" itself arose during the Black Death, when the city-state of Dubrovnik, now part of the country of Croatia, enacted what is likely the first state-imposed isolation.